 The founders of Biko were born and raised in Bogota, Colombia but received their education internationally and spent many years working in some of the most progressive cities in the world.
 Upon their recent return to their hometown, they couldn’t believe the state of their city – pollution was at an all time high, traffic was impossible to manage and there was very little culture left after many years of unrest.
 They knew something had to give and quickly realized that the bicycle could solve many of the problems facing Bogota.
 From this came Biko.

 For every kilometer that users walk, jog, or cycle they receive 1 biko point and Biko rounds up!
 Then, once users have accumulated some points to spend, they choose the offer or promotion they want, and head into that local business.
 Voila!
-So far, Vancouverites have logged 145,000 trips and redeemed 172,792 bikos on their favorite things including coffee, beer and tacos!
+So far, Biko has 170,000 users worldwide who have earned more than 21M bikos.

 However, Biko isn’t just for the daily user but it also functions as a tool for employers to incentivize their employees to cycle to and from work.
 Biko sets up a workplace community, through which employees can win prizes provided by their company as a thank you for biking to work.
 Oxford Properties has teamed up with Biko for their first North American community campaign and employees and tenants alike will have the chance monthly to win a bike, panniers, restaurant gift cards and cinema tickets!